 Declare Bankruptcy

-As a last resort, bankruptcy may help you stop the foreclosure of your home but it comes with a high cost.
-The bankruptcy process is complex and will require a lawyer that specializes in bankruptcy law.
-If the court approves your petition, you will be entered into a government-approved credit counseling program and the bankruptcy will be reported on your credit report for 7 years.
-A bankruptcy affects all areas of your life, including when you try to purchase a car, apply for a credit card or bank account, and can disqualify you from future rentals.
+Although bankruptcy may stop the foreclosure on your home, it may not be worth the expense.
+The bankruptcy process is complicated; it will involve hiring an attorney who specializes in bankruptcy, and in your state, you will be placed in a government-mandated credit counseling program, and your bankruptcy will remain on your credit report for 7 years.
+A bankruptcy will have an impact on nearly all aspects of your life, including applying for a car, credit card, bank accounts, and can preclude you from renting in the future.

 The Homeowner Affordability and Stability Plan (HASP)